LionelDraghi/smk/docs/cmd_line.md

-   -n   | --dry-run         : print the commands that would be executed, but do not execute them -sa  | --shows-all-files : prevent -ls and -rl to ignore system files -i   | --ignore-errors   : ignore all errors in commands executed to remake files -We  | --Warnings=error  : treat warnings as errors -v   | --verbose
+   -n   | --dry-run         : print the commands that would be executed, but do not execute them -sa  | --shows-all-files : prevent -ls and -rl to ignore system files -i   | --ignore-errors   : ignore all errors in commands executed to remake files -k   | --keep-going      : Do as much work as possible (but return an error status if some error occurs)
+   -We  | --Warnings=error  : treat warnings as errors
+   -v   | --verbose
    -q   | --quiet           : no message unless error,